UST Quadricentennial Celebration: Simbahayan 400

 "Tomasino para sa Simbahan at Bayan" (Thomasians for the Church and the Country) is a socio-civic activity that began in January 2010.
-The Quadricentennial's "centerpiece project", according to the rector Rolando De La Rosa, aims for UST to adopt some 400 villages with the help of non-governmental organization Gawad Kalinga.
+The Quadricentennial's "centerpiece project", according to Fr. de La Rosa, aims for UST to adopt some 400 villages with the help of non-governmental organization Gawad Kalinga.

 Thomasian Global Trade Expo

-This three-day event was led by Thomasian tycoons such as Jollibee Foods Corp. president Tony Caktiong, and Mercury Drug president Vivian Que-Ascona in July 2010.

 It was a three-day exposition of businesses owned and managed by Thomasian students or alumni.
-It was held at SMX Convention Center in the Mall of Asia Complex in Pasay.
+It was held at the SMX Convention Center in the Mall of Asia Complex in Pasay.
 Begun on October 15, 2010, the expo featured a job fair; shopping bazaars; wellness festival; arts, design, and construction booths; celebrity shows; food and beverage stalls; entrepreneur workshops; and advocacy seminars.
-Jollibee Foods Corp.’s Tony Caktiong, Mercury Drug's Viviene Que-Ascona, and Joel Cruz of Aficionado were among the Thomasian businessmen who joined.
+Jollibee Foods Corp.'s Tony Tan Caktiong, Mercury Drug's Viviene Que-Ascona, and Joel Cruz of Aficionado were among the Thomasian businessmen who joined.

 The expo was a joint project of UST Alumni Association, UST Office for Alumni Affairs, and the UST Thomasian Alumni Leaders Association.

-Some of the proceeds of this event funded the building of the Thomasian Alumni Center.
+Some of the proceeds of this event were used to fund the construction of the Thomasian Alumni Center.